Kibabalu/self_powered_active_load/README.md

 The main function of the circuit, the load current control, is done by the remaining precision operational amplifier.
 Four Sziklai-like output stages functions as final control elements for the current load.

 For the heat to be dissipated a appropriate heat sink is needed.
 Here the Sink LA6 from Fischer with a length of 150mm is used.
+The sink can be optionally equipped with a fan.
+This increases the maximum allowed power a lot.

+The specs are roughly
+- Voltage: It starts down at 2V and goes up to 60V.
+Technically the upper border could be extended by using other transistors with higher maximum voltages. **But it's not recommended to leave the save area of safety-low voltages**.
+- Max current: Each of the four Sziklai-like output stages with their shunt resistors can stand approx. 2.5A.
+Thus, overall 10A load current should be fine.
+For higher load currents the circuit can be scaled by adding more output stages.
+- Max power: 30W without fan / 100W with fan

 ![Schematics](self_powered_active_load.png)